Horti Spei Veteris: History

 The residential rooms of the imperial family before the construction of the church were probably located in this area, given the discovery of sections of the corridor that connected them to the pulvinar (the royal box from which the emperor and the court watched the shows in the Circus).
 The name Palatium Sessorianum was most likely used for the complex from this time.

 The existing nearby public baths, after being destroyed in a fire, were reconstructed between 323 and 326 (therefore renamed Thermae Helenianae).
-A residential area for members of the court (e.g. the so-called "Constantinian domus" excavated between 1996 and 2008) was created close to the aqueduct, and the part of the circus that remained inside the walls was restructured for service, connection and perhaps residences for the servants of the imperial court.
+A residential area for members of the court (e.g., the so-called "Constantinian domus" excavated between 1996 and 2008) was created close to the aqueduct, and the part of the circus that remained inside the walls was restructured for service, connection, and perhaps residences for the servants of the imperial court.

-After Helena's death in 330 a slow phase of decline began during which, however, the palace was still the site of important public and religious events, such as the council convened in 433 by Pope Sixtus III in the presence of Valentinian III, the execution of Odoin in 500 commissioned by Theodoric and the Roman council held by Pope Symmachus in 510.
+After Helena died in 330 a slow phase of decline began during which, however, the palace was still the site of important public and religious events, such as the council convened in 433 by Pope Sixtus III in the presence of Valentinian III, the execution of Odoin in 500 commissioned by Theodoric and the Roman council held by Pope Symmachus in 510.

 With the end of the empire, the area, which had become absolutely peripheral, went through centuries of depopulation; around the basilica-convent complex of Santa Croce, the ruins of the minor buildings ended up buried or overwhelmed by vineyards or uncultivated land, as can be seen in Bufalini 's plan of 1551.

 Excavations

 Sporadic excavations have been carried out in parts of the horti starting in 1955 and continued to the present day.

-Between 1996 and 2008 the so-called "Constantinian domus" were excavated.
+Between 1996 and 2008, the so-called "Constantinian domus" was excavated.